Russell Wilson on George Floyd: ‘A guy was murdered last week. There needs to be a change. It’s not overly complicated’

-Russell Wilson spoke to media who cover the Seahawks Wednesday.
+Russell Wilson spoke to media who cover the Seahawks on Wednesday.
 But for the first time in his eight-plus years as the team’s quarterback — a career in which he has become one of the most iconic figures, sports or otherwise, in Seattle’s history — he didn’t want to talk about football.

-For the first time, Wilson did not end a press conference with either a cheery, or at least hopeful, “Go Hawks!’’
+For the first time, Wilson did not end a news conference with a cheery, “Go Hawks!’’

-Instead, Wilson offered a parting statement of “be safe’’ at the conclusion of a roughly 33-minute Zoom session devoted to talking about the death of George Floyd last week, a Black man who died in Minneapolis after his neck was pressed under the knee of a white police officer for roughly eight minutes; the protests that have followed, and where America goes from here.
+Wilson offered a parting statement of “be safe’’ at the conclusion of a 33-minute Zoom session devoted to talking about the death of George Floyd last week, a Black man who died in Minneapolis after his neck was pressed under the knee of a white police officer for nearly nine minutes, the protests that followed and where America goes from here.

 Wilson began with a roughly six-minute statement, speaking from an office in his home in southern California, in which he made clear it was not a time for talking about anything on the field.

-Instead, Wilson said “I have a heavy heart’’ over recent events that he says shows that “racism is as real as it’s ever been.
+Wilson said, “I have a heavy heart’’ over recent events that he said shows that “racism is as real as it’s ever been.
 It’s staggering. … I think that the reality is enough is enough with the situation.
 The reality is that I think that we have to understand that Black lives do matter.
 It’s a group of people who are being brutally murdered because of the color of their skin.”

 Watching the video of Floyd’s death, Wilson said, made him wish he was there beside Floyd “so I could have been there to just help.’’